Types of skin cancers | Risks | Recovery | Aim of skin cancer and melanoma management

 The skill set of specialist plastic surgeons may be necessary to provide optimal outcomes where complex reconstructive techniques are required.

-The reason that the tissue removed and the resulting scarring is larger than the cancerous lesion is that cancer removal requires an ‘excisional margin’ to achieve clearance of the tumour based on scientific guidelines.
+The reason that the tissue removed and resulting scarring is larger than the cancerous lesion itself is that cancer removal requires an ‘excisional margin’ to achieve clearance of the tumour based on scientific guidelines.

 The cancer removal surgery results in a tissue ‘defect’ which requires direct wound closure or reconstruction using advanced surgical techniques.